erochest/tardi/docs/types-and-literals.md

 ;
 ```

-Lambda expressions use curly braces:
+Lambda expressions use square brackets:

 ```
-{ dup * }  // Anonymous function that squares a number
+[ dup * ]  // Anonymous function that squares a number
 ```

 ## Shared Value System

 All values in Tardi are managed through a shared value system using `Rc<RefCell<Value>>`.
 This enables:

 - Efficient sharing of values between different parts of the program
 - Mutable access when needed
 - Proper memory management through reference counting

 ## Type Inference

+TODO: but no type checking. yet

 Tardi uses type inference to determine the type of a literal.
 You don't need to explicitly declare types; the language will infer them based on the literal representation.